Rajah01/phpMyEdit.class.php-PHPv8/README.md

 For Production use, change "E_ALL" to "E_ALL & ~E_NOTICE" (line 3270).

 YMMV: Your mileage may vary!
-Compare this code to an earlier version of phpMyEdit if you encounter errors.
+Compare this code to earlier versions of phpMyEdit if you encounter errors.

 --------------------------